koka-lang/koka/doc/spec/tour.kk.md

 ```
 ~

-With this, we can write the previous example more concisely as:
+With this translation, we can write the previous example more concisely as:

 ```
 fun raise-const1() : int {